Table of Contents

 5. Incorporate Sounds and Mantras

 Each cycle is attached to specific sounds and Bija mantra (seed sounds) that can help activate its energy.
 Introduce song or sound treatment in your classrooms.
-For example, songs of “lamb” can help stimulate the root cycle, while “OM” is associated with the chronchakra.
-Using sound helps to elaborate on the relationship between the brain, body and energy of the students.
+For example, songs of “lamb” can help stimulate the root cycle, while “OM” is associated with the chakra.
+Using sound helps to elaborate on the relationship between the brain, body, and energy of the students.

 6. Encourage Journaling and Reflection

-After your class, encourage students to the journal or reflect their experience with the cycle.
-Ask them to notice any change in their physical sensations, feelings or mental state.
-This process of self -fingers helps students to be more aware of energy imbalance and how it addresses them in their practice and daily life.
+After your class, encourage students to keep a journal or reflect on their experience with the cycle.
+Ask them to notice any change in their physical sensations, feelings, or mental state.
+This process of self-fingers helps students to be more aware of energy imbalance and how it addresses them in their practice and daily life.

 7. Create a Holistic Learning Experience

-Include items beyond asana to learn chakras such as essential oils, crystals or foods associated with the color and energy of each cycle.
-For example, the use of essential oils such as sandalwoods under a category focused on the root cycle can increase grounding and stability.
+Include items beyond asana to learn chakras, such as essential oils, crystals, or foods associated with the color and energy of each cycle.
+For example, the use of essential oils such as sandalwood under a category focused on the root cycle can increase grounding and stability.

 Get Certified, Get Confident!
 Join Our Yoga Teacher Training Course!